sybrew/the-seo-framework/readme.txt

 Over 200 other QOL improvements were made.
 We added the gray SEO Bar color, sitemap logo branding, social meta title unbranding, fast nested HTML stripping for generators, improved authorial information support, and more!

-Lastly, since plugin auto-updates are coming soon to WordPress, we can no longer expect you to invoke an update manually.
+Lastly, since plugin auto-updates are coming to WordPress 5.5, we can no longer expect you to invoke an update manually.
 So, we incorporated persistent notices that can inform you about important changes at a later time.
 These notices are conditional (user capability, admin screen types, etc.), and expire automatically (after X views, or after X seconds).
 You can dismiss them via the X-button at the top.
 Although we believe we were sensible about this implementation, we still hope they're not too annoying!

 TODO retest install.